omerveille/VSMOD/README.md

 These are the configurable parameters of the RANSAC algorithm, and their meaning:

 - `Inlier points`: A threshold parameter defining the minimum number of inliers required for a cylinder to be considered valid.
-- `Threshold`: The maximum allowed distance (as a fraction of the previous cylinder's radius) for a point to be considered an inlier.
+- `Threshold`: The maximum allowed distance (as a fraction of the cylinder's radius) for a point to be considered an inlier.
 For example, if the previous cylinder radius is 1 mm, a point 1.2 mm away is considered an inlier with a threshold of 33%, since \(1.2 - 1 = 0.2\) and \(0.2 < 0.33\).
-- `Maximum cylinder turn angle`: The maximum angle allowed between two consecutive cylinders.
+- `Maximum inter-cylinder angle`: The maximum angle allowed between two consecutive cylinders.
 For highly curved vessels, you may set this value near 90°; for straighter vessels, closer to 60°.
-- `Minimum number of attempts per cylinder`: The minimum number of attempts the algorithm will make to find a suitable cylinder.
+- `Min Attempts per Cylinder`: The minimum number of attempts the algorithm will make to find a suitable cylinder.
-- `Maximum number of attempts per cylinder`: The maximum number of attempts the algorithm will make if it does not find a suitable cylinder.
+- `Max Attempts per Cylinder`: The maximum number of attempts the algorithm will make if it does not find a suitable cylinder.
 (Thus, the actual number of tries will lie in the interval \([minimum, minimum + maximum]\).)
-- `Maximum number of cylinders to find`: The maximum number of cylinders the algorithm can fit during a single tracking session.
+- `Max Cylinders per Vessel`: The maximum number of cylinders the algorithm can fit during a single tracking session.

 ### The segmentation tab 🧩

 The segmentation tab is straightforward.
-You have a button labeled `Create Segmentation from Branches`.
+You have a button labeled `Create Segmentation Seeds`.
 Clicking this button generates a new segmentation, which serves as the initialization for 3D Slicer's region-growing algorithm.
 You can further adjust or edit the generated segmentation using the segmentation widget.

 [generating_segmentation_start.webm](https://github.com/Leirbag-gabrieL/PulmonaryArteriesSegmentor/assets/91014653/1a677776-0755-4805-862d-9bb474498c92)